1.Blue Cash Preferred® Card from American Express

 - Limited to specific categories for higher rewards

-Earn $200 cash back after spending $500 on purchases in the first three months.
+Earn a $200 cash back after spending $2,000 in purchases on your new Card within the first 6 months.

 Pros: